Topics Map > PD LEARNING PATH > PY Learning Path

 It is highly recommended that the additional pay record

-be submitted and fully approved prior to paysheet creation of the payroll the record is to pay on.
+be submitted and fully approved prior to paysheet creation of the payroll on which the record is to pay.

 - Additional pay requests submitted for a previous pay period and additional pay requests for the current period that are approved after paysheets are created will load directly to paylines.